lwaaron2023/battleship/Proposal.md

 2. Squish-The-Cockroach: This game is for anyone who enjoys the calming feel of tap-and-click interactions.
 In a quick 30-second round, squish as many cockroaches as you can—each squish earns a credit.
 Log in at the end to save your score.
 Simple by design, it taps into ***self-regulation through sensory input***: repetitive, small actions that can help ease stress, anxiety, and boredom.

+3. 1000 Clicks in 10 minutes: The user is challenged to get 1,000 points within a timeframe of 10 minutes.
+To gain a point, the user can simply click on a button and it will add a point.
+However, the user can also trade points to gain powerups which could help them get points in a quicker timeframe.
+While the user will have 10 minutes to complete the challenge, it's best they complete it as fast as possible